sandygiuliani/drug_repo/README.md

 A. A very nasty parasitic disease affecting over 200 million people.
 Learn more about schistosomiasis on the [World Health Organization website](http://www.who.int/topics/schistosomiasis/en/)
 Q. How does the tool work?
 A. By mapping! known drugs -> their targets -> their domain architecture -> parasite targets
+Q. I am reading this README on my local machine, why is the formatting all weird?
+A. This README is formatted in GitHub markdown, please open it on GitHub.
+I will include an instructions-only plain text readme soon

 ## <a name="contents-of-repository"></a>Contents of repository